Chili crisp: History

 Infused-oil hot sauce condiments have been made and used in China for centuries and multiple regional variations have developed over time.
 In southern China it is more common to simmer the ingredients in the oil, while in the north it is more common to pour hot oil over the ingredients.
 Households and restaurants developed their own versions, and in China "almost every restaurant makes their own", according to chef and restaurateur Lucas Sin.

 In 1997, Chinese restaurateur Tao Huabi began the first commercial production of chili crisp in Guizhou under the Lao Gan Ma brand, which quickly became popular and eventually became a Chinese pantry staple.
-It was not widely known internationally until the late 2010s and became particularly popular in the US during the coronavirus pandemic.
+Although it was consumed by Chinese Americans, it was not widely known in the United States until the late 2010s and became particularly popular in the US during the coronavirus pandemic.
 The New York Times called it "a quarantine cooking need".
 The condiment has a fan base often described as "cult-like", referring to intense popularity.

+As of 2024, David Chang's Momofuku holds the US trademark to the term "chile crunch" and has filed for protection for "chili crunch" as well.
+Later that year, Momofuku announced that they would no longer enforce the trademark after community backlash.

 Description and ingredients

 Chili crisp is an oil-based condiment that contains crunchy bits of chili pepper, usually along with other spices such as garlic, onions, scallions, or other aromatics.
 It is related to chili oil and to chili sauce, and sometimes the terms are used interchangeably to refer to it.
 Chili crisp's proportions are such that the condiment contains much more crunchy bits than oil, which creates the texture of the condiment.
 It is typically not pourable like chili oils and chili sauces but instead is spooned over or stirred into dishes, and unlike chili oils and chili sauces it is not typically used in cooking but instead is added to foods before serving.
 Some recipes for chili oil call for making a chili crisp–like product, then straining out the solids.

 Sichuan pepper is a common traditional ingredient.
-Rapeseed oil or soybean oil are common bases.
+Canola oil or soybean oil are common bases.
 Vinegar, which is commonly used in hot sauces, is not an ingredient.

 Flavor profile

 Chili crisp is savory, salty, spicy, and oily.
 Today described chili crisp as "a flavor bomb, incredibly nuanced, usually spicy, full of umami".
 The Los Angeles Times described the flavor as "the salty, crackly pleasure of potato chips with a just-right amount of tingling chile heat".
 New York magazine described it as "balanced the way sriracha is, only with more crunch and oomph".
-Chili crisps containing Sichuan pepper create ma-la, an "intense heat and numbing sensation" typically associated with mala.
+Chili crisps containing Sichuan pepper provoke an "intense heat and numbing sensation" typically associated with mala.

 Besides the actual flavors, much of the appeal is often attributed to the texture.